randruc/Lazuli/doc/developing_your_project.rst

-After exiting this screen by hitting ``e``, ccmake now displays all the available configuration variables for the toolchain it created :
+After exiting this screen by hitting ``e``, ccmake now displays all the available configuration variables for the toolchain it created:

 .. code-block:: console